 Focusing on what helps you cope can really lift your mood and put a smile on your face.

-If you find yourself feeling low over a long period and it starts to affect your everyday life, it could be a sign that you are experiencing depression.
-If that’s the case for you, try to tell someone.
-It’s not easy, but pretending you’re OK when you’re not is exhausting – and help is available to support you through this.
+If you have been feeling low for a long time and it affects your everyday life, you might be experiencing depression.
+Try to tell someone.
+It’s not easy but pretending you’re ok is exhausting and there is help available to support you through this.

-You could try speaking to friends, family, or someone in the medical team such as a clinical nurse specialist, Youth Support Coordinator, psychologist or counsellor.
+Friends, Family and your Medical Team - You could try speaking to friends, family, a partner, a tutor/teacher or someone in the medical team such as a clinical nurse specialist, Youth Support Coordinator, psychologist or counsellor.
 Try to talk to someone who will listen, be there when you need them, not judge you or try to solve everything, and keep things private if you want them to.